Paradoxika/Skeptik/README.md

 ###Usage Example###

-The following command will run the proof compression algorithm 'RecyclePivotsWithIntersection' on the proof 'eq_diamond8.smt2' :
+The following command will run the proof compression algorithm 'RecyclePivotsWithIntersection' on the proof 'eq_diamond8.smt2' (written in VeriT's proof format) and write the compressed proof in 'output.skeptik' (using Skeptik's proof format):

 ```
+  sbt

-  sbt run -experiment --compression -a RPI ./examples/proofs/VeriT/eq_diamond8.smt2
+  compress ./examples/proofs/VeriT/eq_diamond8.smt2 -a RPI -o output.skeptik
 ```